AthenZ/k8s-athenz-webhook/README.md

 You can also use just the authorization hook without also using the authentication hook.
 Use of the authentication hook requires Athenz to be able to sign tokens for users.

+Requires go 1.8 or better.

+### Credits

+[@jer](https://github.com/jer) is the original author of the code out of which the API was extracted.